tidbcloud/tisqleditor/packages/react/README.md

 npm install @tidbcloud/tisqleditor-react
 ```

-You need to install the related peer dependencies manually as well, likes `@codemirror/view`, `@codemirror/state`.
+You need to install the its peer dependencies manually as well, likes `@codemirror/view`, `@codemirror/state`.

 ## Usage